Skip to main content

 kubectl logs pxc-backup-mongodb-0 -n <px-backup-namespace>

-Fix the current issues, especially mongodb pods.
+Fix the current issues, especially with MongoDB pods.

 # Check existing MongoDB secret